 This guide has been prepared to provide you with a quick reference to be used in preparation for an emergency on campus.
 We encourage you to review and become familiar with this guide before an emergency occurs.

 People are most effective in an emergency when they are PREPARED.

-Recipients of this guide should become familiar with its contents and all new employees should be provided a copy during orientation.
+You should become familiar with the contents of this guide.
+All new employees should be provided a copy during their orientation.
 Additional copies are available from DoIT Digital Publishing & Printing Services.
 Duplication costs will apply.
 Reference project name: Emergency Procedures Guide.

-This document cannot cover every emergency that may arise.
-If you are unsure of what you need to do in your building, please ask your facility manager, contact the University Police at (608) 264-COPS (2677), or the Environment, Health & Safety Department at (608) 265-5000.
+This document can't cover every emergency that may arise.
+If you are unsure of what you need to do in your building during an emergency, please ask your facility manager, contact the UW-Madison Police Departent at (608) 264-2677, or contact the Environment, Health & Safety Department at (608) 265-5000.
 Be sure to check with your facility manager for building specific emergency guidelines and procedures.